GirlTrek, Washington DC

 How to nominate

-If you have an organization that you would like to nominate, simply click here to send us the name of the organization, its leader(s), location, budget (if known) and a few sentences explaining the reason for your nomination.
+If you have an organization that you would like to nominate, simply send an email to firstname.lastname@example.org, and include the name of the organization, its leader(s), location, budget (if known) and a few sentences explaining the reason for your nomination.

 We do not accept self-nominations.
 We ask that all nominations remain confidential.